Top 10 ChatGPT Keyboard Tips for 2026

 One small quirk though—sometimes you gotta be explicit about where the list should end.
 If you want bullet points for just part of the response, try adding "End bullet points" in your prompt after the content you want listed.

 Have ya ever thought, "I wish there was a shortcut for this specific thing I do all the time"?
-Well, in 2025's ChatGPT, there is—you just gotta make it yourself with Ctrl+Alt+T. This feature lets you create your own keyboard shortcuts, and it's been a total productivity game-changer.
+Well, in 2026's ChatGPT, there is—you just gotta make it yourself with Ctrl+Alt+T. This feature lets you create your own keyboard shortcuts, and it's been a total productivity game-changer.
+The 2026 version now includes AI-powered suggestions that learn from your usage patterns and recommend custom shortcuts you might find useful.

 When you press Ctrl+Alt+T, you get the "Custom Shortcuts" dialog.
 From there, you can assign almost any keyboard combination to: